 All patients will receive usual care in the participating hospital.

+Corticosteroids: RECOVERY is assessing corticosteroids in the following contexts:

+Moderate dose vs usual care in neonates with COVID-19 pneumonia (UK only)

+High dose vs usual care in children with PIMS-TS (UK only)

+High dose vs usual care in adults with COVID-19 and hypoxia (ex-UK only)

-[UK only] Corticosteroids: Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.
-Common to severe cases of these infections is the presence of hypercytokinemia (a cytokine ‘storm’) and development of acute lung injury or acute respiratory distress syndrome (ARDS).14-17 Pathologically, diffuse alveolar damage is found in patients who die from these infections.18 19,20A growing volume of clinical trial data from patients with severe community acquired pneumonia, ARDS and septic shock suggest benefit from low-to-moderate dose corticosteroids in relation to mortality and length of stay.
+Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.
+Common to severe cases of these infections is the presence of hypercytokinemia and the development of acute lung injury or acute respiratory distress syndrome (ARDS).14-17 Pathologically, diffuse alveolar damage is found in patients who die from these infections.18 RECOVERY and other randomised trials have now demonstrated the benefit of corticosteroids in hypoxic COVID-19 patients.19,20